Find the info you need

 The last thing you want to do while trapping is put yourself or the cats in danger.
 Even if you’re frustrated from failed attempts to trap a cat, never resort to the following techniques.

-DO NOT use trapping equipment other than humane traps.
+DO NOT use trapping equipment that is not specifically meant for cats.
 You could injure or even kill a cat with alternate trapping methods.
-Also, do not use trapping equipment specifically made for other animals.

 DO NOT try to catch a cat with your hands.
 Even the most socialized cat can panic when grabbed, and can scratch or bite you.
 You can also harm the cat in the attempt if she struggles to escape you.

 DO NOT withhold food for more than 48 hours before trapping.
 It’s dangerous to a cat’s health to go without eating for more than two days.

 DO NOT withhold water.
 This will not help you in your trapping efforts.
 Instead, you can do harm to cats’ health and wellbeing.